chinmayarvind23/AIvaluate/project-plan.md

 - **Example Scenario**: The TA Ken Adams reviews the AI-generated feedback for a recent HTML and CSS assignment.
 He notices a common error among several students and decides to add additional comments to help clarify the mistake.
 He then identifies a few students who are struggling and informs Dr. John Newman, suggesting they might need extra support.

 **4. System Administrators**
-- **Grant access to resources**: Allowing access to courses and assignments for students and instructors at times.
+- **Grant access to resources**: Allowing access to courses and assignments for students, TAs, instructors as and when required.

-- **Communicate with Instructors & Students**: Send important faculty messages to instructors to aid them in teaching the course material to students and informing students of any major changes to the course.
+- **Communicate with Instructors & Students**: Send important faculty messages to instructors and TAs to aid them in teaching the course material to students and informing students of any major changes to the course.

-- **Example Scenario**: The system administrator Blandon Smith gives access to courses and assignments for instructors, as well as students.
-If a student, Alex, drops the course, then the system administrator removes their access to the course materials and notifies the instructor of the student's departure from the course.
+- **Example Scenario**: The system administrator Blandon Smith gives access to courses and assignments for instructors, TAs, as well as students.
+If a student, Alex, drops the course, then the system administrator removes their access to the course materials and notifies the instructor and the TAs in the class of the student's departure from the course.

 ### Requirements:
-In the requirements section, we will clearly define and describe the functional, non-functional, user, and technical requirements for the project.
+In the following requirements section, we will clearly define and describe the functional, non-functional, user, and technical requirements for the project.
 These requirements will guide the development of detailed use cases in the design phase and form the basis for the feature list.

 ### System Requirements
 #### Functional Requirements:
 **1 User Authentication and Authorization:**
 - The system must allow users to create accounts and log in.
-- The system must support multiple user roles such as student and professor.
+- The system must support multiple user roles such as student, professor, TA, and system admin.
 - Access to certain features will be restricted depending on the user's role.

 **2 Assignment Editing:**